 Aphorisms like these are not out of keeping with much of the Western tradition of ethical philosophy.
 Yet their seeming familiarity can obscure an important difference in the case of Confucianism.
 Whereas the development of the individual was often taken as an end unto itself in the West, especially after the rise of Christianity — such an attitude was very much in keeping with a religion that promoted salvation as a personal choice — the individual is merely a means to a greater end in Confucianism: the social unit is its overriding obsession.
 A well-ordered society is one inhabited by Gentlemen at every rung of the social hierarchy who know and accept their current roles and ranks, knowing as well that those Gentlemen above them in the hierarchy will see to it that they are promoted — or demoted — in due course to exactly that level where they can be most useful to the group.
 For the harmonious well-being of the group is the supreme value.

 And of all the groups that make up a society, none is more important than the family.
 Confucianism’s central doctrine here is — again imperfectly translated — that of Filial Piety.
 Filial Piety means that the younger members of the family respect, honor, support, and obey their elders without question.
 There is no trace here of our Western ethic of youth leaving the bosom of their family to test their mettle in the world.
-On the contrary: “When your father and mother are alive,” said Confucius, “do not go rambling far away. ” If your elders ever do something that strikes you as wrong, you may — in fact, you are obligated to — “remonstrate with them tactfully.”
+On the contrary: “When your father and mother are alive,” said Confucius, “do not go rambling far away.”
+If your elders ever do something that strikes you as wrong, you may — in fact, you are obligated to — “remonstrate with them tactfully.”
 But if your remonstrations fall on deaf ears, “continue to be reverent toward them without offending or disobeying them; work hard and do not murmur against them.”
 Even if your father is a thief, Filial Piety demands that you shelter him rather than turn him in to the authorities, whilst quietly setting an example of integrity that might in the course of time convince him to change his ways.

 “To love others without first loving one’s parents is to reject virtue,” said Confucius.
 “To reverence other men without first reverencing one’s parents is to reject the rules of virtue.”
 On the other hand, “those who love their parents do not dare to hate others,” said the master.
 “Those who respect their parents do not dare to show contempt toward others.”
 The family is the foundation on which society is built, but the values of Filial Piety apply equally to all levels of Confucius’s hierarchical vision of the ideal society, dictating the relationship of a peasant to his lord, a citizen to his government — or, to put a modern spin on things, an employee to his company.

-Other, equally elaborate ceremonies guide every other conceivable form of social occasion, from weddings to funerals and everything in between.
+Other, equally elaborate protocols exist for every other social occasion, from weddings to funerals and everything in between.
 The Book of Rites dictates exactly how deeply each social rank should bow to each other rank, how long the mourning period should be for each type of deceased relation, what color lapels should be worn to which sorts of parties, which types of music should be played there, and how many dancing girls should be hired.
 We Westerners tend to find these extended performances baffling, amusing, and/or irritating.
 They strike us as thoroughly disingenuous from first to last.
 While we are hardly without pro-forma rituals of our own — “Have a nice day!” says the store clerk who cares not a whit about us or the quality of our day — ours at least have the virtue of being briefer and more to the point.
-Confucius too was fully aware of the pro-forma nature of the social rituals he espoused — how could they be otherwise, being written up in a book? — but nevertheless thought them essential for preserving the respect that individuals owed to one another, which in turn served to preserve the all-important quality of harmony throughout society.
+Confucius himself was fully aware of the prescribed artificiality of the social rituals he espoused — how could they be otherwise, being written up in a book? — but nonetheless thought them essential for preserving the respect that individuals owed to one another, which in turn served to preserve the all-important quality of harmony throughout society.
 “The instructive and transforming power of rituals is subtle,” he said.
 “They stop depravity before it has taken form, causing men daily to move toward what is good and to distance themselves from vice, without being themselves conscious of it.”
 It would perhaps not be too much of a stretch to compare the purpose and practice of Confucian social rituals to the similarly pre-defined, arbitrary, but deeply meaningful religious rituals that take place inside a Christian church.